Academic Advisor, Full-Time Faculty (Main Campus)

 Community College of Philadelphia is an open-admission, associate-degree-granting institution which provides access to higher education for all who may benefit.
 Its programs of study in the liberal arts and sciences, career technologies, and basic academic skills provide a coherent foundation for college transfer, employment and lifelong learning.
 The College serves Philadelphia by preparing its students to be informed and concerned citizens, active participants in the cultural life of the city, and enabled to meet the changing needs of business, industry and the professions.
 To help address broad economic, cultural and political concerns in the city and beyond, the College draws together students from a wide range of ages and backgrounds and seeks to provide the programs and support they need to achieve their goals.

-Community College of Philadelphia is accepting applications for a full-time Academic Advisor to begin calendar year 2019.
-Faculty Academic Advisors provide a proactive advising approach with students enrolled in career and technical programs to explore a student's choice of major and career goals.
+Community College of Philadelphia is accepting applications for a full-time (12 months) faculty academic advisor to join a dynamic, growing department.
+Faculty academic advisors provide a proactive advising approach with students to explore a student's choice of major and career goals.
 Academic Advisors work with students to create educational plans that will lead to academic and social success.
 Academic Advisors maintain extensive knowledge of academic programs and student services and collaborate with College faculty and staff to enhance student performance and retention.
-This position requires considerable contact with a diverse population of students through individual and group sessions, email, and telephone contact.
-This position is located on the college's Main Campus.
+This tenure track position requires considerable contact with a diverse population of students through individual and group sessions, email, and telephone contact.
+This position is located at the College's Main campus.

-• Provide extensive and proactive academic advising to students utilizing both individual and group formats via in-person and virtual delivery systems.
+• Provide extensive and proactive academic advising to a caseload of students utilizing both individual and group formats via in-person and virtual delivery systems.

 • Review and interpretation of placement and other standardized test scores, courses prerequisites, explains development course sequencing and recommends appropriate courses for students intended plan of study.

 • Lead and facilitate New Student Registration Events for first-time college students.